CES Fact Sheet to Education oneself on the waiver

 7. Other supports

-- Arc local chapters have advocates free of charge
+- Arc local chapters have advocates free of charge, know they have large caseloads

 - Local County mental health agencies provide Medicaid supports, also Childrens